seyfahni/minecraft-server-scripts/README.md

 Inside folder `downloader`:
 - `paper-download`
+- `tuinity-download`

 ### Installation

 - Put `paper-download` into `/usr/local/bin/` and ensure it is executable by everyone
+- Put `tuinity-download` into `/usr/local/bin/` and ensure it is executable by everyone

 ### Usage

 - `paper-download`: download latest paper build of the latest minecraft version available
 - `paper-download <minecraft-version>`: download latest paper build of the given minecraft version
 - `paper-download <minecraft-version> <build>`: download the given paper build of the given minecraft version
+- `tuinity-download`: download latest tuinity build available
+- `tuinity-download <build>`: download the given tuinity build

 ## World in Ramdisk